blue-build/images-website/README.md

-# Ublue website
+# Ublue images website

-This page is
+This page is [currently a demo version of] an image picker for images built by the ublue-os project, and possibly in the future a whole custom frontpage.

 ## Contributing